amindell11/engineering-portfolio/README.md

 ## About Me

-I'm Arye Mindell, an electrical engineer with expertise in analog circuit design, digital systems, embedded programming, robotics, and signal processing.
-My experiences include detailed operational amplifier design, prime number counter development, robotics software implementation, and interdisciplinary engineering solutions such as autonomous sensor vehicles.
+I'm Arye Mindell, an electrical engineer passionate about signal processing, embedded systems, audio technology, and the intersection of engineering with creative arts.
+My background includes experiences at Aurora Flight Sciences and Humatics Inc., as well as involvement in STEM education and mentoring through FIRST Robotics and LMU Hillel.

 ## Portfolio Highlights